 You should also understand that insurers may view some perils as the natural consequence of others.
-If your policy doesn’t cover flood damage, it will also not cover the toxic mold infiltration that results from flood damage.
+If your policy doesn’t cover flood damage in Boca Raton, it will also not cover the toxic mold infiltration that results from flood damage.

 Statute of Limitations in Florida for Property Damage Claims

-According to Chapter 95 of the 2020 Florida Statutes, Floridians typically have four years from the date their home or business was damaged to file a claim.
-The four-year statute of limitations covers most types of property damage, including theft and vandalism.
+According to Chapter 95 of the 2020 Florida Statutes, Floridians typically have two years from the date their home or business was damaged to file a claim.
+The two-year statute of limitations covers most types of property damage, including theft and vandalism.

 How long do you have to file a property damage claim when a hurricane or windstorm destroys your home, though?